ibm-cloud-docs/ContinuousDelivery/devsecops-tutorial.md

 The app url can be found at the end of the log of the `run stage` step of `deploy-dev` task of the CI Pipeline run.
 Use that url to verify the app is running.

 ![DevSecOps CI Sample App](images/devsecops_explore_ci_app_running_dev_namespace.png)

+### Pipeline Configuration
+{: #devsecops-ci-tool-integration-pipeline-config}

+The repository contains custom scripts to carry out pipeline tasks in the CI Pipelines (.pipeline-config.yaml).
+Refer to [hello-compliance-deployment](https://us-south.git.cloud.ibm.com/open-toolchain/hello-compliance-deployment) sample repository that contains some default configuration and scripts.

+By default, the setup Clone deployment configuration from the sample repository.
+After the repository is cloned, you can customize configurations and scripts for pipeline runs.

+More detailed information on customizing the CI pipelines can be found [here](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-devsecops-custom-scripts).

 ### Wrapping up
 Congratulations!